A combinatorial proof of a symmetry for a refinement of the Narayana numbers

 We are now ready to complete our combinatorial proof of Theorem \ref{th:relationNandW}.

-\begin{proof}[Proof of Theorem \ref{th:relationNandW}] Recall that $w_{2k+1, k, m}$ counts plane trees with $2k+1$ non-root vertices, $k$ leaves, and $m$ good leaves; these are precisely the plane trees with $2k+1$ non-root vertices whose extended leaf decomposition has $k$ extended leaves, exactly $m$ of which have length at least 2.
-These extended leaf decompositions belong to necklaces corresponding to cyclic compositions of $2k+1$ into $k$ total parts and $m$ parts at least 2, which are counted by $N_{k,m}$ as established in Lemma \ref{lemma:part1_path}.
-Furthermore, by Lemma \ref{lemma:part2_trees}, there are exactly $\binom{2k+1}{k-1}$ plane trees corresponding to each necklace.
+\begin{proof}[Proof of Theorem \ref{th:relationNandW}] Recall that $w_{2k+1, k, m}$ counts Dyck words of semilength $2k+1$, $k$ $UD$-factors, and $m$ $UUD$-factors; these are precisely the Dyck words of semilength $2k+1$ whose rise composition has $k$ parts with exactly $m$ parts having size at least 2.
+These rise compositions can be grouped into cyclic compositions of $2k+1$ having $k$ total parts and $m$ parts at least 2, which are counted by $N_{k,m}$ as established in Lemma \ref{lemma:part1_path}.
+Furthermore, by Lemma \ref{cor:part2_trees}, there are exactly $\binom{2k+1}{k-1}$ Dyck words corresponding to each such cyclic composition.
 It follows that $w_{2k+1, k, m} = \binom{2k+1}{k-1} N_{k,m}$ as desired. \end{proof}

-From the proofs of Lemmas ~\ref{lemma:part1_path} and ~\ref{lemma:part2_trees} we implicitly obtain a bijection that demonstrates the symmetry $w_{2k+1, k, m} = w_{2k+1, k, k+1-m}$.
+From the proofs of Lemmas ~\ref{lemma:risecompsize} and ~\ref{lemma:part1_path}, we implicitly obtain a bijection that demonstrates the symmetry $w_{2k+1, k, m} = w_{2k+1, k, k+1-m}$.
 For the sake of completeness, we explicitly write out the bijection that we obtain and give an example in Figure ~\ref{im:bijection}.